 GoPro has enjoyed a stronghold on the bustling action camera market for years thanks to its powerful, reliable and rugged cams for every outdoors pursuit and sport imaginable.
 The GoPro Hero 7 Black is currently the pinnacle of the GoPro camera range, having set the bar astronomically high when it was introduced last year.
-That said, the release of GoPro Hero 8 Black is just around the corner, and that could take things to a new level again.

 There are many GoPro alternatives around, but none came close to truly matching the Hero 7 Black...
 Until, that is, DJI introduced its first ever action camera, the DJI Osmo Action, a few months ago.
 In fact, both action cameras have been awarded 5-star reviews by T3, and there’s little separating them when it comes to spec.

 Both shoot incredibly smooth video up to 4K60, thanks to gimbal-like stabilisation technology.
 Both boast slick rear touchscreens and voice control.
 Both can be thrown down mountains and be used to shoot underwater without faltering.
 As you're probably gathering, this is going to be one heck of a fight!

 - The best action cameras on the planet